A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Mathematical Foundations and Theoretical Remarks

 \subsection{Convergence Properties as Window Size Increases}

-\begin{theorem}[Asymptotic Consistency] Let $w$ be the window size and $n$ be the total number of observations.
-As $w \to \infty$ with $w = o(n)$, the signature-based change point estimator $\hat{\tau}_w$ converges to the true change point $\tau$ in probability:
+Let $w$ be the window size and $n$ be the total number of observations.
+A plausible consistency target for a window-based estimator is localisation at the scale of the window, for example: